 Well-developed network to broaden students’ vision

 The School has established a collaboration network with local, Mainland China and overseas partners which benefit out students in many aspects.
-Supporting by different teaching departments, such as medical schools and the department of Chinese Language and Literature in CUHK, students will experience quality and inspiring education through meeting with professionals from different academic sectors.
-For clinical training, apart from the self-established teaching clinics, the School of Chinese Medicine works closely with Chinese Medicine clinics and teaching hospitals in local and Mainland China to provide various clinical practice and employment opportunity for students.
+Supporting by Faculty of Medicine, students will experience quality and inspiring education through meeting with professionals from different academic sectors.
+For clinical training, apart from the self-established teaching clinics, the School works closely with Chinese Medicine clinics and teaching hospitals in local and Mainland China to provide various clinical practice and employment opportunity for students.

 The pre-clinical programme extends over four and a half academic years.
 Students are required to complete courses including subjects in basic medical and life sciences, principles of Chinese medicine applications, Chinese medical concepts and theories, Chinese medicine classics, and various specialties in Chinese medicine (such as internal medicine, gynaecology, paediatrics, orthopaedics and acupuncture).

 The last one and a half years of study is devoted to bedside training.
-Students will spend time at Chinese medicine hospitals practicing in various specialty wards.
-Considering the lack of Chinese medicine hospitals in Hong Kong at the moment, we have obtained full support from the Guangzhou University of Traditional Chinese Medicine, and the Shenzhen Hospital of Traditional Chinese Medicine, which will provide clinical training programmes and hospital facilities for our students.
+Students will spend time at Chinese medicine hospitals and clinics practicing in various specialties.
+Considering the lack of Chinese medicine hospital in Hong Kong at the moment, we have obtained full support from the Guangzhou University of Traditional Chinese Medicine, and the Shenzhen Hospital of Traditional Chinese Medicine, which will provide clinical training programmes and hospital facilities for our students.

 In addition to the training in hospital settings, students will attend out-patient clinics of Chinese medicine in Hong Kong in order to gain practical experience as general practitioners in treating common diseases.
 Each student will attach to a clinic under the mentorship by qualified Chinese medicine practitioners.